Kapil Sibal

 Kapil Sibal (born 8 August 1948) is an Indian lawyer and politician.
 A designated Senior Advocate, he served as a Union Minister in the Manmohan Singh government and also as the President of Supreme Court Bar Association (SCBA) from 1995 to 1998, 2001 to 2002, and from 2024 to 2025.
 He has represented several high-profile cases in the Supreme Court of India, and currently serves as a Member of Parliament, in the Rajya Sabha, representing Uttar Pradesh.

-A University of Delhi and Harvard University graduate, Sibal has practiced law in Wall Street and held several important posts relating to law and administration including Additional Solicitor General, and President of Supreme Court Bar Association.
+Sibal has practised law in Wall Street and held several important posts relating to law and administration including Additional Solicitor General, and President of Supreme Court Bar Association.
 Sibal first entered Rajya Sabha in 1998 to represent Bihar.
 Before that, he had unsuccessfully contested for the Lok Sabha against Sushma Swaraj.
 He later contested from Chandni Chowk and won in 2004 and 2009.

-As a Indian National Congress (INC) member, Sibal served under Prime Minister Manmohan Singh as a minister holding various portfolios during his government.
+As an Indian National Congress (INC) member, Sibal served under Prime Minister Manmohan Singh as a minister holding various portfolios during his government.
 As minister, his actions in an official capacity were controversial multiple times, including when he undertook to regulate internet content.
 Sibal often was portrayed as an intellectual face of the INC who batted for the party on television and in regular columns.

 In the Supreme Court of India, he usually represented the INC. He left the INC in 2022 to file his nomination for the Rajya Sabha as an independent, but was backed by Samajwadi Party.